haashhish/Blog-App-Task/README.md

 # Blog-App-Task
+- Once logged in/created an account, a token is sent back to be used to authenticate throughout the application.

 - Post "user/create": to be able to create new users, and a token is returned to authenticate later while using all other endpoints.
 It should get a JSON body with the following format: {"user": {"email": "", ..etc}}
 - Get "user/login": to login with the email & password combination, a token is returned to access all other functionalities that need authentication.
 It should get a JSON body with the following format: {"user": {"email": "", "password": ""}}
 - Post "post/new": to create a new post which belongs to the author(user).
 It should get a JSON body with the following format: {"post": {"title": "", "tags": ["",""],..etc}}